-Certificate holder status is disclosed in a Directory of Adoption Competent Professionals on the C.A.S.E. website (https://adoptionsupport.org/member-types/adoption-competent-professionals/) if you give permission for your name to be listed publicly after you complete the program successfully and pass the final assessment.
+Certificate holder status is disclosed in a Directory of Adoption Competent Professionals on the C.A.S.E. website (https://adoptionsupport.org/national-directory/) if you submit information to be listed publicly after you complete the program successfully and pass the final assessment.
 Only Certificate holders in good standing are listed, and you must give your permission and provide your contact information as you would like for it to appear.
 Your application will include information on opting in or out of this Directory.